 The price alone is enough to cause you to sit up and take notice, but the content is also top notch.
-Some people have compared Math Mammoth with Singapore Primary Mathematics since both programs teach for mastery and understanding.
+Some people have compared Math Mammoth with Singapore Math since both programs teach for mastery and understanding.
 Both explain concepts thoroughly, generally using visual illustrations to present new concepts.
 Also, both programs employ a number of different ways to explain new concepts so they can reach different learning styles.
-Math Mammoth adds occasional use of simple, inexpensive manipulatives....Word problems and practical applications are used throughout the series so students gain a sense of how math migth be used in real life.
+Math Mammoth adds occasional use of simple, inexpensive manipulatives such as a $10 abacus, ruler, measuring cup, and printable fraction manipulatives for Grade One through Grade Four.
+Grade Five introduces the calculator but teaches students to use it appropriately.
+Word problems and practical applications are used throughout the series so students gain a sense of how math might be used in real life.

 Most topics are taught for mastery although there is some “spiraling” where topics are taught first with some elements then revisited later with added elements.
 However, this is far different from Saxon’s spiral approach where topics are taught in small increments coupled with continual, extensive review of previously-taught concepts.
 Math Mammoth generally concentrates on one topic at a time for a number of lessons.

 Author Maria Miller encourages parents to choose when to use the various sections rather than just plow straight through each book.
-This is really an amazing amount of material and resources for so reasonable a price....
+This is really an amazing amount of material and resources for so reasonable a price.

 There are some brief teaching notes at the beginning of each chapter that shouldn’t be skipped.
-Even with using these notes, explanations on the worksheets might be too brief for some students, so a parent or teacher should probably be assisting as students tackle new concepts.
+Even using these notes, explanations on the worksheets might be too brief for some students, so a parent or teacher should probably be assisting as students tackle new concepts.
 Parents will likely need to be more involved with younger students than older.
 Once students have grasped concepts, they should be able to work independently.